aislyn/Houston_Redlining/README.md

-# PHW2781L_FinalProject
+# Final Project for Practical Python Programming and Algorithms for Data Analysis (PHW2781L)

-PHW2781L Practical Python Programming and Algorithms for Data Analysis Final Project: Redlining, Race-Exclusive Deed Restriction Language, and Neighborhood Racial Composition in Houston
+## Redlining, Race-Exclusive Deed Restriction Language, and Neighborhood Racial Composition in Houston